Spire Global (OTCMKTS:SPIR) Issues FY 2022 Earnings Guidance

+Spire Global (OTCMKTS:SPIR – Get Rating) last posted its quarterly earnings data on Wednesday, May 11th.
+The technology company reported ($0.12) earnings per share for the quarter, beating analysts’ consensus estimates of ($0.14) by $0.02.

-Several large investors have recently bought and sold shares of the company.
-Advisor Group Holdings Inc. increased its stake in Spire Global by 127.1% in the 1st quarter.
-Advisor Group Holdings Inc. now owns 11,678 shares of the technology company’s stock valued at $25,000 after purchasing an additional 6,535 shares in the last quarter.
-Morgan Stanley acquired a new stake in Spire Global in the third quarter valued at $100,000.
-BlackRock Inc. raised its stake in shares of Spire Global by 2.9% during the 1st quarter.
-BlackRock Inc. now owns 316,265 shares of the technology company’s stock worth $664,000 after buying an additional 8,773 shares during the last quarter.
-Legal & General Group Plc acquired a new position in shares of Spire Global during the 4th quarter worth $30,000.
-Finally, Goldman Sachs Group Inc. boosted its position in shares of Spire Global by 19.2% in the 1st quarter.
-Goldman Sachs Group Inc. now owns 79,078 shares of the technology company’s stock worth $166,000 after buying an additional 12,762 shares in the last quarter.
-88.76% of the stock is currently owned by institutional investors and hedge funds.
+A number of hedge funds have recently bought and sold shares of the business.
+Chicago Partners Investment Group LLC purchased a new stake in Spire Global during the first quarter valued at about $47,000.
+Warren Averett Asset Management LLC purchased a new stake in shares of Spire Global in the first quarter worth approximately $108,000.
+Shay Capital LLC purchased a new stake in shares of Spire Global in the first quarter worth approximately $61,000.
+Goldman Sachs Group Inc. lifted its position in shares of Spire Global by 19.2% in the first quarter.
+Goldman Sachs Group Inc. now owns 79,078 shares of the technology company’s stock worth $166,000 after purchasing an additional 12,762 shares in the last quarter.
+Finally, State Street Corp lifted its position in shares of Spire Global by 398.5% in the first quarter.
+State Street Corp now owns 415,711 shares of the technology company’s stock worth $873,000 after purchasing an additional 332,315 shares in the last quarter.
+88.76% of the stock is owned by institutional investors.

 Spire Global, Inc provides space-based data, analytics, and space services worldwide.
 It offers its customers with access to datasets and insights about earth from the ultimate vantage point.
 The company provides current and historical data, insights, and predictive analytics for accurate ship monitoring, real-time vessel updates, port operations, and ship safety and route optimization; global satellite-based aircraft tracking data to power applications, drive decision making, and improve cost efficiencies; and space-based data, artificial intelligence-powered insights, and predictive weather analytics, as well as space-as-a-service solutions.